D0nG4667/Career_Accelerator_P4-ML_apps/readme.md

 ## Introduction

-Now that you know how to build some Machine Learning models, it is the time to discover how to embeded it into a web app with a user-friendly interface.
-You have already seen, of course, some ML tools and you maybe played with it.
-If so, you know that it is much more interesting to interact with a ML model through a beautiful interface than using a notebook, especially when you are not an expert of this domain.
+Now that you know how to build some Machine Learning models, it is time to discover how to embed them into a web app with a user-friendly interface.
+You have already seen, of course, some ML tools and you may have played with it.
+If so, you know that it is much more interesting to interact with an ML model through a beautiful interface than using a notebook, especially when you are not an expert in this domain.

-In this project, we aim to help you to discover how to embed a ML model into a web app to interact with it much easier, by inputing the required information, making predictions and showing the result.
+In this project, we aim to help you to discover how to embed a ML model into a web app to interact with it much easier, by inputting the required information, making predictions and showing the result.

 <!-- You can find the slides of my talk at <https://meissa-wimlds-presentation.netlify.app>. -->